tangollama/cis411_lab1/labreports/LAB_Triggum.md

 1.0.
 Applying to volunteer for an event
     1. The volunteer looks for an event they are interested in and applies for it.
     2. The system notifies the service agency of the application.
-    3. The system stores the application in the pending application database|
+    3. The system stores the application in the pending application datastore|

 | Primary Actor |
 The volunteer|